The benefits of public cloud continue to capture the attention of enterprises, and adoption has grown significantly...

 "Of course, it isn't a true private cloud, but the public resources are made available only to you," MacDonald said.

 While cloud giants like Amazon Web Services (AWS), Google and Azure have ridden the public cloud wave to profit and dominance, they also offer options for virtual private clouds and virtual private networks.
-But before choosing to deploy virtual private cloud, it's important to understand the benefits and tradeoffs, and how they differ from on-premises private clouds.
+But before deployment, it's important to understand virtual private cloud benefits and tradeoffs compared to traditional, on-premises private clouds.

 Virtual private cloud benefits